 Keyword marketing, what's allowed and what's not allowed?

-Publishers buy traffic on marketplaces and biddingsites, such as eBay.
+Publishers buy traffic on marketplaces and auction sites, such as eBay.
 Sometimes one can choose between regular (paid) advertising or an advertisement through the network of the respective site.

-Retargetting is publishing personalized advertisements, based on earlier visits of a user and his behaviour on the site of the advertiser.
+Retargetting is publishing personalized advertisements, based on earlier visits of a user and his behavior on the site of the advertiser.
 The banners are published on third-party websites.

 - Toolbar / Plugin

-A toolbar is a widget with buttons which a user can add to his browser.
-Toolbars can be very effective and improve the usability by starting different desktop functions or executing tasks on the internet.
+A toolbar is a widget with buttons that a user can add to his browser.
+Toolbars can be very effective and improve usability by starting different desktop functions or executing tasks on the internet.

 Do you make use of a toolbar or extension as a publisher?
 Read our additional regulations on this.

-The user receives a reward when he reads an e-mail, or does a purchase of a product/service.
+The user receives a reward when he reads an e-mail or does a purchase a product/service.
 This reward is based on the publisher's compensation and can take place via e-mail.
-In this case statements are being mailed which link directly to the advertiser's website.
+In this case, statements are being mailed which link directly to the advertiser's website.